7 Best Budget Office Chairs In Australia For 2024

 However, if you sit in for longer than a couple of hours, expect to get a little sweaty.

-From an ergonomics perspective, you have few features to play around with other than the chair’s adjustable seat height.
+From an ergonomics perspective, you have few features to play around with besides the chair’s adjustable seat height.

 The s-curve padded armrests are nifty in that they allow you to slide the chair under most desks.